Skip to Content

 Ongoing Audits and Investigations

 We must ensure that all investigations and studies related to Red Hill are expedited, thorough, objective and transparent once concluded, and that specific actions are taken and funded.
-In addition to various formal written requests to the military on a wide range of issues related to Red Hill, the Hawai‘i Congressional delegation has requested independent investigations by the Government Accountability Office and the DoD Inspector General into the more serious allegations (which have started).
+In addition to various formal requests to the military on a wide range of issues related to Red Hill, the Hawai‘i Congressional delegation has requested independent investigations by the Government Accountability Office and the DoD Inspector General.
+The Government Accountability Office recently completed one of its audits, which is available at https://www.gao.gov/products/gao-24-106812.

 The Hawai‘i Congressional delegation has sent multiple letters and met and will continue to meet with senior military leaders, to include the Secretaries of Defense and the Navy, to emphasize our concerns with Red Hill, the Navy’s fuel operations in Hawai‘i and risks to our drinking water.
 We made it clear that the health and safety of the public and our environment is paramount.